Generic Name: mercaptopurine (mer KAP toe PURE een)

 What is mercaptopurine?

-Mercaptopurine is used to treat acute lymphoblastic leukemia (ALL).
+Mercaptopurine is used to treat acute lymphoblastic or lymphocytic leukemia.
 Mercaptopurine is sometimes given with other cancer medications.

 Mercaptopurine may also be used for purposes not listed in this medication guide.

 You should not use mercaptopurine if you have ever used mercaptopurine or thioguanine and they were not effective in treating your condition.